Jambulingam 3D

-Jambulingam 3D is a 2016 Tamil language 3D adventure comedy film that was directed by Hari & Harish.
-The film released on 13 May 2016 in India and stars Ambuli Gokulnath and Anjena Kirti in the lead roles.
+Jambulingam 3D is a 2016 Indian Tamil language 3D adventure comedy film directed by Hari Shankar and Harish Narayan.
+The film stars Ambuli Gokulnath and Anjena Kirti in lead roles, while Baby Hamsika, Sukanya, Kalairani, Ashvin Raja, and Yog Japee play supporting roles.
+The film released on 13 May 2016.
 Filming for Jambulingam 3D took place extensively in Japan.

 Synopsis

-When a young woman's daughter is captured, it's up to Jambulingam (Ambuli Gokulnath), a magician's apprentice, to rescue her.
+When a young woman's daughter is captured, it is up to Jambulingam (Ambuli Gokulnath), a magician's apprentice, to rescue her.